VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 ## Instructions for use

 To set up a new probe, select the button on the right panel corresponding to the probe type (NP1/NP2/NP2.4).
-By default we transform coordinates into the IBL "Needles" space, where the AP=0, ML=0, DV=0 coordinate is placed at Bregma.
+By default we transform coordinates into the IBL "Needles" space, so that AP=0, ML=0, DV=0 coordinate is placed at Bregma.
 This setting can be disabled in the settings (under Atlas).

 A probe **insertion** is defined by a target coordinate in the brain and a set of angles to reach that point.
 When you export a planned insertion Pinpoint will compute the **brain surface coordinate** and **depth** of the probe, which you will need to actually perform your experiment.